Edinburgh City F.C.: League Two, licensing issues and insolvency event (2024–present)

-However, the club caught many by surprise as the season progressed.
-McIndoe and his coaching staff had their newly established and inexperienced team playing an exciting brand of attacking football.
+However, the club went on to have an impressive season with a focus on attacking football.
 Highlights included back-to-back home victories over local rivals Spartans.
 In the first ever meeting between the teams in the SPFL, a Connor Young double gave Edinburgh City a 2–0 win at Meadowbank Stadium.
 This was followed up with a memorable 5–0 win.

 City finished third in the 2024–25 season which exceeded expectations and gave them the opportunity to bounce straight back to League One via the play-offs.
 However they fell short against East Fife with a 3–1 aggregate loss which confirmed League Two football again for the 2025–26 season.

-Shortly after the start of the 2025–2026 season, the Scottish Professional Football League announced a fifteen-point deduction against Edinburgh City due to the club suffering an insolvency event.
+Shortly after the start of the 2025–2026 season, the SPFL announced a fifteen-point deduction against Edinburgh City due to the club suffering an insolvency event.
 This was due to the appointment of a provisional liquidator in a winding up order.
 The club confirmed it would appeal against the deduction as the appointment was quickly terminated with the petitioning debt being paid in full.
 However, the SPFL rejected the appeal and the -15 deduction stood, as well as a -5 penalty for the following season.

-Within two months of the -15 deduction, City got back to 'zero' points following an away win at Ainslie Park against table-topping rivals Spartans, the winner coming from makeshift forward Jack Duncan.